probmods/webppl/README.md

     webppl myFile.wppl --require myPackage

-WebPPL will search the following locations for packages specified by name:
+WebPPL will search the following locations for packages:

 1. The `node_modules` directory within the directory in which your program is stored.
-2. The `.webppl` directory within your home directory.
+2. The `.webppl/node_modules` directory within your home directory.
+Packages can be installed into this directory with `npm install --prefix ~/.webppl myPackage`.

 Packages can be loaded from other locations by passing a path:

-    webppl myFile.wppl --require ../../myPackage
+    webppl myFile.wppl --require ../myPackage

-Note that an argument must begin with `./`, `../` or `/` to be interpreted as a path.
+### Package Structure

+Packages can extend WebPPL in three ways:

-### WebPPL code
+#### WebPPL code

-You can automatically prepend a webppl file `myLibrary.wppl` to your code using the following command:
+You can automatically prepend WebPPL files to your code by added a `wppl` entry to `package.json`.
+For example:

-    webppl myFile.wppl --require-wppl myLibrary.wppl

-### Javascript functions and libraries

-Using the example of reading and writing CSV files:

-1. Install any node modules you want to use:

-        npm install -g babyparse

-2. Write a Javascript file that exports the functions you want to use:

-        // simpleCSV.js

-        var fs = require('fs');
-        var babyparse = require('babyparse');

-        function readCSV(filename){
-          return babyparse.parse(fs.readFileSync(filename, 'utf8'));
-        };

-        function writeCSV(jsonCSV, filename){
-          fs.writeFileSync(filename, babyparse.unparse(jsonCSV) + "\n");
+    {
+      "name": "my-package"
+      "webppl": {
+        "wppl": [myLibrary.wppl]
       }
+    }

+#### Javascript functions and libraries

+Any regular Javascript code within a package is made available in WebPPL as a global variable.
+The name of the variable is derived from the package name by replacing all occurrences of `-` with `_`.

+For example, if the package `my-package` contains this file:

+    // index.js
     module.exports = {
-          readCSV: readCSV,
-          writeCSV: writeCSV
+      myAdd: function(x, y) { return x + y; }
     };

-2. Write a WebPPL file that uses your new functions (with module qualifier):

-        // csvTest.wppl

-        var myCSVdata = simpleCSV.readCSV('myinput.csv');
-        var myNewData = myCSVdata.data.concat([["foo", 3], ["bar", 10]]);
-        simpleCSV.writeCSV(myNewData, 'myoutput.csv');

-3. Run your WebPPL file with `require` command line flag:

-        webppl csvTest.wppl --require-js ./simpleCSV.js
+Then the function `myAdd` will be available in WebPPL as `my_package.myAdd`.

+If your Javascript isn't in an `index.js` file in the root of the package, you should indicate the entry point to your package by adding a `main` entry to `package.json`.

+Note that packages must export functions as properties of an object.
+Exporting functions directly will not work as expected.

 ### Additional header files

-Sometimes, it is useful to define external functions that are able to access WebPPL internals not usually exposed to the user.
+Sometimes, it is useful to define external functions that are able to access WebPPL internals.
 Header files have access to the following:

 * The store, continuation, and address arguments that are present at any point in a WebPPL program.
 * The `env` container which allows access to `env.coroutine` among other things.